Cigaras/IPTV.bundle/README.md

 ```

 Recomended software for XMLTV generation would be [**WebGrab+Plus**](http://www.webgrabplus.com/), please refer to its [documentation](http://www.webgrabplus.com/documentation/quick-start) on how to set it up.

+Please note, program guide is quite demanding on resources and I do not recomend using XMLTV file that has more channels than You actualy need and the shorter the period its generated for the better.

 ### Compatible devices and limitations ###
 It is a [known](http://forums.plex.tv/discussion/84637/problems-getting-live-http-stream-into-channel) [fact](https://forums.plex.tv/discussion/comment/475261#Comment_475261) that Plex Media Server does not transcode live streams and leaves this job for clients and streaming sources, so streams **will play only on clients that are able to handle the stream natively**: